uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

    forward slashes (/).

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-EditLink_CourseUnit.png
-    :alt: Image of the Insert link dialog box with a link to a unit identifier
+    :alt: An image of the Insert link dialog box with a link to a unit identifier.
+    :width: 400

   .. caution::
     Ensure you use ``/jump_to_id/<unit identifier>`` as the URL value.
 Do not